shabin5785/Golang_notes/Go_2.md

 To test whether two maps contain the same keys and the same associ ated values, we must wr ite a loop

+-Go does not provide a set type, but since the keys of a map are distinct, a map can ser ve this purpos e.